 For those of you yet to see the film I’ll leave you with a little taster…

-So that’s my Blow Out Blu-ray review, if you have any thoughts on this film you can leave them in the comment section below:
+That’s my Blow Out blu-ray review, if you have any thoughts on this film you can leave them over on our Facebook page.

 Summary: Blow Out (1981) Blu-ray Review